Why It’s Time to Start Replacing Your Daily Soda

 Kicking your daily soda habit can be difficult, but the cons are enough to help get you started on the journey.
 Concerns are building about sugary beverages and their association with obesity, diabetes, high blood pressure, high cholesterol and heart disease, according to integrative medicine physician Irina Todorov, MD.

 Cleveland Clinic is a non-profit academic medical center.
 Advertising on our site helps support our mission.
 We do not endorse non-Cleveland Clinic products or services.
 Policy

-But what’s the harm in drinking soda in moderation—say, a can a day?
+Is there harm in drinking soda in moderation like one can a day?

 Even that amount — even if it is a diet soda — can hurt your health.

 An American Diabetes Association study reported that consuming one or more sodas per day compared to none at all increased the risk of metabolic syndrome by 36% and type 2 diabetes by 67%.
 Moreover, drinking one diet soda per week was linked to a 70% greater risk of diabetes compared to those who didn’t drink diet soda.
 Currently, around 1 in 10 adults have type 2 diabetes and 1 in 3 have prediabetes.

 Don’t even think about reaching for that diet soda, either.
 Diet soda is notorious for having artificial sweeteners in them, which can contribute to weight gain, increased hunger, diabetes and can even impact your metabolism.
 Not only that, but one study suggests that diet soda may change how your brain reacts to cravings for food high in calories.

 On average, one can of soda can have as much as 39 grams of sugar.
 The American Heart Association recommends no more than 25 grams of sugar per day for women and no more than 36 grams of sugar per day for men.
 When you consume soda, you can easily cut it close to your daily sugar recommendations or even go overboard.